 - 188 g sweet potato puree

-- Boil and puree sweet potatoes in salted water.
-Cool, peel, and puree until smooth.
+- Cool, peel, and puree until smooth.
 The remainder freezes well for at least a year.

-- Combine dry ingredients and sift if necessary.
+- Preheat oven to 450 F. Combine dry ingredients.
 Separately, mix the lard, sweet potato puree, and buttermilk until smooth.
 If the lard is too cool to emulsify, first microwave it a few seconds just so it melts.

 - Mix the wet ingredients into the dry, just as you would muffin or cookie dough, being sure to combine everything but not overwork the gluten too much.
 Adding the fat along with the wet ingredients is what makes this biscuit recipe a little odd, but somehow it results in the perfect soft & crumbly biscuit texture.